ET-Team/EnigTech2/README.md

 # EnigTech2

-<u>EnigTech2 uses Twitch for the initial module installation, but subsequent updates and changes are performed in the MMC launcher environment.</u>
+<u>EnigTech2 uses Twitch for the initial installation, but subsequent updates and changes are performed in the MMC launcher environment.</u>

 EnigTech2 is a project by ET-Team.
 The goal of the project is to complete a full-structured magic-tech modpack, and suceed EnigTech's general ideas.